-

 Rinse time is around 5 seconds |

-Fujing Tea Garden, with elevation between 500 to 800 metres, locates in Huqiu which is one of the main areas in Anxi that produces Tie Guan Yin Tea.
-The weather here is warm and moist climate all year round with average temperature between 16℃ to 19℃.
-Annual rainfall here is around 1800ml.
+Fujing Tea Garden sits at an elevation between 500 and 800 meters in Huqiu, one of the main tieguanyin production areas in Anxi.
+The weather here is warm and moist year-round, with an average temperature between 16 and 19℃ and an annual rainfall of about 1800ml.

-After tasting this hand-crafted Tie Guan Yin tea, Angel Chen from TeaVivre interviewed the tea farmer, Ms. Chen Biyi, with several questions about the tea.
+After tasting this hand-crafted tieguanyin, Angel Chen from TeaVivre interviewed the master, Ms. Chen Biyi, about the tea.

-Angel: Where are the fresh leaves of this tea from?
+Angel: Where are the leaves for this tea from?

-Ms Chen: Almost every town in An’xi produces fresh tea leaves.
-The materials of this tea are mainly from plantations in the areas of Longjuan, Xianghua, Gande, Huqiu, and Xiping.
+Ms Chen: Nearly every town in Anxi provides fresh tea leaves.
+The materials for this tea come from plantations mainly in the areas of Longjuan, Xianghua, Gande, Huqiu, and Xiping.

-Angel: Usually, when we drink Tie Guan Yin, we may feel a slight sour taste on the root of our tongue, along with the lofty aroma of Tie Guan Yin.
+Angel: Usually when drinking tieguanyin, we may feel a slightly sour taste at the back of our tongue, along with the natural aroma of tieguanyin.
 Where do these qualities come from?

 Ms Chen: This is due to a longer period of spontaneous fermentation before fixation.
-The sour flavor comes out naturally after the extended period of tossing and oxidation, which often lasts for three days.
+The sour flavor comes out naturally after the extended period of tossing and oxidation, often lasting for three days.

-Angel: But I didn’t taste a flavor like that when drinking this Nonpareil Tie Guan Yin.
-Is this a result of instant stir fixation?
+Angel: I didn’t taste a flavor like that when drinking this nonpareil tieguanyin.
+Is that a result of the instant stir fixation?

 Ms Chen: You’re right.
-We call this kind of Tie Guan Yin Zheng Chao (正炒, zhèng chǎo).
-Zheng refers to the middle of the day.
-Chao refers to the process of stir fixation, chao qing, or frying the leaves to end the oxidation process and “fix” the level of oxidation.
-We pick the fresh tea leaves in the morning, and finish the process of chao qing before 12 o’clock in the noon.
-That’s why it is called Zheng Chao.
+We call this kind of tieguanyin Zheng Chao - ‘zheng’ refers to the middle of the day while ‘chao’ refers to the process of stir fixation, ‘chao qing’, or frying the leaves to end the oxidation process and thus “fix” the current level of oxidation.

-TeaVivre: Zheng Chao Tie Guan Yin has a smooth tasted liquid, heavy and clear flavor, and strong aroma of sweet orchid.
-Local people in Fujian name this characteristic of Tie Guan Yin as “The Charm of Guan Yin”, Guan Yin Yun or Yin Yun.
-It is also a standard of discerning the quality of an Iron Goddess.
-Chen mentioned that tea workers will decide whether the tea leaves are ready for stir fixation by their years of experience.
-In this way, the flavor of one kind of tea may be slightly various due to different experience of the tea maker.
-Tea’s flavor is highly affected by weather as well.
+TeaVivre: Zheng Chao tieguanyin has a smooth liquid with a clear, heavy flavor, and a strong sweet orchid aroma.
+The local Fujian people name this characteristic of tieguanyin as “The Charm of Tieguanyin”, or Guan Yin or Yin Yun.
+It is a standard of discerning the quality of an Iron Goddess.
+Tea workers will decide whether the tea leaves are ready for stir fixation by their years of experience, and in this way, the flavor of one tieguanyin may vary due to the different experience of the tea makers.

-Tie Guan Yin tea is the representative of Chinese Oolong tea.
-Oolong teas were first developed during the early 1700's in the Fujian area of China.
-As a cross between non fermented green and white teas, and the fully fermented black teas, that combines the best of both in a single tea, Oolong teas quickly became popular all through eastern China and Taiwan.
-In the early 1970's Oolong Tea became widely popular in Japan, and from their spread to the rest of the world.
-Fujian, the home of Oolong teas, still produces the finest Oolong teas.
+Tie Guan Yin is the representative of Chinese oolong tea.
+Oolong teas were first developed in the early 1700s in Fujian as a cross between nonfermented white and green teas, and fully fermented black teas, with the best of both in a single tea.
+Oolong quickly became popular throughout eastern China and Taiwan, and in the early 1970s spread to Japan and the rest of the world.
+Fujian, the home of oolong tea, still produces the finest.

 -